-Finally, we introduce instrumental variables to test the robustness of our results and to verify that the above measures sufficiently account for potential endogeneity in the model.
-For this, we rely on indicators of conflict intensity in neighbouring districts, which are assumed to (i) be related to local levels of conflict through spatial spill-over effects; and (ii) have no impact on citizen's participation in 'domestic' community groups.
+be related to local levels of conflict through spatial spill-over effects; and (ii) have no impact on citizen's participation in within-district community groups.
 The assumptions are supported by the large geographical size of districts that suggests that news about faraway violence should not significantly affect participation in local groups.
+Moreover,

 We now turn to our empirical results.